tekktrik/CircuitPythonukah/README.md

 For the base, I used 0.2 mm layer thickness and 20% infill.
 I also didn't use supports when I printed since it came out pretty well without them, and I had a lot of trouble removing the breakway supports otherwise.
-I'm leaving it up to [Hubs](https://www.hubs.com/) (the printing service I'll be using) to figure that last one out (not sure I can specify either).
+I'm leaving it up to [Hubs](https://www.hubs.com/) (the printing service I'll be using) to figure that last bit out (not sure I can specify either).
 I decided to print this in black rather than blue since the black made the board "pop" more.